 Is one-way travel insurance more expensive than return-trip cover?

 One-way travel insurance is typically more expensive per month than equivalent return-trip cover.
-This reflects the higher risk profile (longer duration, no fixed return, potential for extended claims) and the smaller market with less competitive pricing.
-However, costs vary by provider - compare multiple options.
+This reflects the higher risk profile including longer duration, no fixed return, and the potential for extended claims.
+However, costs vary between providers, so compare multiple options to find the best value.

 Can I use travel insurance as a substitute for local health insurance?